What is a Collaborative Team in Collaborative Practice?

 In other situations, the parties both might want to settle, but they have many concerns about potential settlement options.
-They might wonder about taxes, valuation of assets and other complex financial issues.
+They might wonder about taxes, the valuation of assets, and other complex financial issues.
 This is where a financial neutral can help the parties work through various financial options, answer their questions, spreadsheet assets and help them reach a settlement outside of court.

-Missouri, Illinois, Kansas and Oklahoma Collaborative Divorce Lawyers
+Multi-State Collaborative Divorce Lawyers

 If you are going through a divorce in Missouri, Illinois, Kansas, Oklahoma, and Nebraska and you considering a collaborative divorce, you can contact Stange Law Firm, PC online or at 855-805-0595.
 We have locations in St. Louis, Chicago, Kansas City, Springfield, Columbia, Wichita, Topeka, Oklahoma City, Tulsa, Omaha, Lincoln, and beyond.